Influence of Stanley Kubrick: Influence

+William Arnold, in reviewing the film, wrote:

 Like Kubrick, Field's direction manages to feel both highly controlled and effortlessly spontaneous at the same time; and his lifting of the facade of this picturesque, Norman Rockwell setting is carried out with surgical precision ... also like Kubrick, Field doesn't make any moral judgments about his characters, and his film remains stubbornly enigmatic.
 It can be read as a high-class revenge thriller, an ode to the futility of vengeance or almost anything in between.

 In January 2002 Field cited Kubrick as an important inspiration:

 He confirmed a lot of things for me about the process of making a film… single-mindedness… trusting your script, not trying to make everybody love it.

 Although Michael Moore specializes in documentary filmmaking, at the beginning of shooting his only non-documentary feature film Canadian Bacon, he sat his cast and crew down to watch Kubrick's Dr. Strangelove.
 He told them, "What this movie was in the '60s, is what we should aspire to with this film."
 Moore had previously written Kubrick a letter telling him how much Bacon was inspired by Strangelove.

 Use of music

 Paul Thomas Anderson (who was fond of Kubrick as a teenager) in an interview with Entertainment Weekly, stated "it's so hard to do anything that doesn't owe some kind of debt to what Stanley Kubrick did with music in movies.
 Inevitably, you're going to end up doing something that he's probably already done before.
 It can all seem like we're falling behind whatever he came up with."
-Reviewer William Arnold described Anderson's There Will Be Blood as a stylistic homage to Kubrick, "particularly 2001: A Space Odyssey– opening with a similar prologue that jumps in stages over the years and using a soundtrack throughout that employs anachronistic music."
+Reviewer William Arnold described Anderson's There Will Be Blood as a stylistic homage to Kubrick, "particularly 2001: A Space Odyssey -- opening with a similar prologue that jumps in stages over the years and using a soundtrack throughout that employs anachronistic music."

 Film director Frank Darabont has been inspired by Kubrick's use of music.
 In an interview with The Telegraph, he states that 2001 took "the use of music in film" to absolute perfection, and one shot employing classical music in The Shawshank Redemption follows Kubrick's lead.
 On the other hand, while Darabont has followed Kubrick in directing two Stephen King adaptations, Darabont shares Stephen King's negative view of Kubrick's adaption of The Shining and claims that 2001 is his greatest film.